Definition of

 According to demographics, the world population exceeds 8 billion people.

 Demography is the analysis of human communities based on statistics .
-The concept comes from a compound Greek word that can be translated as "description of the people" .
-This discipline studies the size, stratification and development of a community from a quantitative perspective .
+The concept comes from a compound Greek word that can be translated as “description of the people.”
+This discipline studies the size, stratification and development of a community , from a quantitative perspective .

 From this definition, we can understand that demography is the social science that is responsible for analyzing the processes that determine the creation, maintenance and eventual disappearance of populations.
-Concepts such as fertility , migration (both emigration and immigration ) and mortality are key to demography, since they determine the structure of each population.
+Notions such as fertility , migration (both emigration and immigration ) and mortality are key to demography, since they determine the structure of each population.

-Origin of demography
+Origin of demographics

-The Arab statesman and sociologist Ibn Khaldun ( 13321406 ) is considered a pioneer in the field of demography.
+The Arab statesman and sociologist Ibn Khaldun ( 13321406 ) is considered the pioneer in the field of demography.
 He was the one who began collecting statistical information to study populations and generate new data from these statistics.

 The British John Graunt ( 16201674 ) and Thomas Malthus ( 17661834 ) also made great contributions to the development of demography.

-Birth and death rates and migration movements
+Birth and mortality rates and migratory movements

 The birth rate , the mortality rate and population movements are part of the basic studies of demography, whose work is very important for the development of State policies .